Terms of service • Privacy policy • Legal notice

 - The individual withdraws consent, and there is no other legal basis for processing.

-- The individual objects to the processing, and there are no overriding legitimate grounds or the individual objects under GDPR Article 21(2).
+- The individual objects to the processing, and there are no overriding legitimate grounds, or the individual objects under GDPR Article 21(2).

 - Personal data has been processed unlawfully.